 Chafee Grant for Foster Youth: The California Chafee Grant Program gives up to \$5000 annually to foster youth and former foster youth to use for college expenses.
 The application process is very straight-forward.
 Please contact www.chafee.csac.ca.gov or 1-888-224-7268.
-For further questions, you can contact Kendra Doss, Foster Youth Liason, at (661) 722-6300, x6750.

 Scholarships: There are a number of scholarships available each year.
 Donors in the Antelope Valley community who want to help AVC students succeed make these scholarships available.
 Many students believe that they do not meet the criteria, and yet others feel that if they are not receiving financial aid they may not apply.
-Some scholarships are based on financial need while others are based on academic major, career goal, life circumstances or for being in school either full time or part time.
+Some scholarships are based on financial need while others are based on academic major, career goal or life circumstances.
 You have a good chance of receiving a scholarship if you apply.
-Just take a few minutes to fill out the Foundation scholarship application (available online in December through March 2nd).
-A list of outside scholarships is available at www.avc.edu/studentservices/finaid/scholarships.
+Just take a few minutes to fill out the scholarship application (available online).
+There is also a book of general scholarships available at the financial aid office.
 These first steps may lead to a scholarship.
 More resources are listed on page 14.